 Mary Sangster has been a reader all of her life.
 She gained her library qualification and then, after having a family, turned to retail and has been a specialist children's bookseller for 37 years.
 Mary has been involved with Painted Stories: Aotearoa NZ Children's Literature Preservation Trust, has been a board member and chairperson of Booksellers NZ, and was on the organising committee for the IBBY Congress held in Auckland in 2016.
 Mary is passionate about promoting reading and sharing books with people, and introducing them to new authors and books which will provide them with a world of entertainment and knowledge.

-Nicola Daly is a Senior Lecturer in Children’s Literature at the University of Waikato, where she teaches at undergraduate and postgraduate level.
+Nicola Daly is Associate Professor in Children’s Literature at the University of Waikato, where she teaches at undergraduate and postgraduate level.
 She has loved picture books for a very long time, and is delighted to be able to spend her working life discussing them with her students and researching them.
 Nicola has a particular interest in picture books that feature more than one language, and has been lucky enough to receive several fellowships to pursue this interest, including at the International Youth Library (Munich), and a Fulbright New Zealand Scholar Award at the University of Arizona.

 Pauline (Vaeluaga) Smith is an author, educationalist and director of Mīharo Murihiku Trust.
 Her heritage is Samoan, Tuvaluan, Scottish and Irish and she is based in the small rural town of Aparima/Riverton.
 Her first book, My New Zealand Story: Dawn Raid, received the Best First Book Award and was shortlisted for the Wright Family Foundation Esther Glen Award for Junior Fiction in the 2018 New Zealand Book Awards for Children and Young Adults, and also received a Storylines Notable Book award in 2019.
 Pauline has written for the School Journal series, contributed to an academic publication, and produced a touring exhibition, The Dawn Raids - Educate to Liberate, which was a finalist in the 2019 Museums Aotearoa awards (Exhibition Excellence, Social History category).